Heber–Overgaard, Arizona: 20th century

-On July 4, 1980, Les Parham, of Heber–Overgaard, put on his first of 39 years worth of fireworks displays, his last being on July 6, 2019.
+On July 4, 1980, Les Parham, of Heber–Overgaard, put on his first of 39 years of fireworks displays, his last being on July 6, 2019.
 Fundraising was spearheaded by the Heber-Overgaard Chamber of Commerce and was solely paid for by the contributions of viewers who enjoyed the show.
-The first show was held in what was once known as the Porter softball field, SW corner of Parkview and HW260, to an audience of several hundred.
-A country fried steak dinner fundraiser was held to cover expenses.
+The first show was held in what was once known as the Porter softball field, at the southwest corner of Parkview and HW260, to an audience of several hundred.
 Today, an audience in the thousands views the display at the Mogollon High School fields.
-This is primarily paid for by parking lot donations at the Tall Timbers County Park festivities and the Mogollon High School fireworks display.

 In 1988, Heber–Overgaard celebrated its first Oktoberfest event at Tall Timbers County Park.
 Originally taking place in October, the festivities were eventually moved to September as a convenience to seasonal visitors.
 The event primarily consists of food, live music, a beer garden and arts and crafts booths.

-On August 24, 1995, federal Judge Carl Muecke ordered the 11 national forests of Arizona and New Mexico to halt all logging until their forest plans adequately protect the Mexican spotted owl.
+On August 24, 1995, federal Judge Carl Muecke ordered the 11 national forests of Arizona and New Mexico to halt all logging until their forest plans adequately protected the Mexican spotted owl.
 The injunction was placed after a lawsuit was filed by Robin Silver, conservation chairman of the Southwest Center for Biological Diversity.
-The controversial shutdown affected 8 large mills, several small mills and hundreds of jobs.
+The controversial shutdown affected eight large mills, several small mills, and hundreds of jobs.
 Many Heber–Overgaard residents were forced to relocate and find work elsewhere.
 Black ribbons were placed throughout town to raise awareness of the situation, and to show support for the loggers and their families.
 Environmentalists argued that "jobs would vanish no matter what, for if cutting continued at its current rate, the old-growth forests would be gone within thirty years and the mills forced to close anyhow".
 The forests remained closed for over eight years.
 In 2002, the Parker Mill, in Clay Springs (16 miles away), and the Snowflake Mill (35 miles east) were two of the first mills to start up again.